by Dr. Cayla Iske, PhD

 Could My Pet Benefit from Natural Science Skin & Coat?

-Even with a proper diet, there are times when animals benefit from a specific supplement tailored towards skin and coat health.
+Even with a proper diet, there are times when animals have skin and coat issues and would benefit from a specific supplement tailored towards skin and coat health.
 This may include:

 - Dermatitis (inflammation of the skin)